War of the Austrian Succession: Campaign of 1743

-At the beginning of the year, Louis XV insisted Broglie be given command of the Franco-Bavarian forces, creating tension with the Bavarians, and their general von Seckendorff.
+At the beginning of the year, Louis XV insisted Broglie be given command of the Franco-Bavarian forces, creating tension with the Bavarians and their general von Seckendorff.
 With most of his lands occupied by the Austrians, Charles VII fled to Augsburg, from where he initiated talks with Vienna and London, feeling he had been abandoned by his French allies.
 Divided at the top, and their troops weakened by disease, the Franco-Bavarian forces offered limited resistance to the Austrian advance; on 9 May, the Bavarians were defeated outside Simbach, by Charles of Lorraine.

 In mid-June, the Pragmatic Army arrived at Aschaffenburg, on the north bank of the river Main.
 Here they were joined by George II, who was attending the enthronement of a new Elector of Mainz in Wiesbaden.
 By late June, the Allies were running short of supplies and withdrew towards the nearest supply depot at Hanau, the road to which ran through Dettingen, now a part of Karlstein am Main, where 23,000 French troops blocked the road.
 Despite a strong position, mistakes made by their commander Gramont, allowed the Allies to win a narrow victory.
 This was the last time a British monarch would personally lead troops in battle.

-While the Pragmatic Army were able to continue their retreat, they had to abandon their wounded, and although reinforced by Charles of Lorraine were unable to agree what to do next.
+While the Pragmatic Army were able to continue their retreat, they had to abandon their wounded, and although reinforced by Charles of Lorraine were unable to agree on what to do next.
 Charles later described Allied headquarters as a 'republic', while Adrien Maurice de Noailles told Louis XV he was 'heavily indebted to the irresolutions of George II.'
 They ended by doing nothing, and in October, took up winter quarters in the Netherlands.